archived chinoiserie wallpaper fragment from brighton pavilion

 Handwritten letter from Emile de Brujin to Diane Hill

-A handwritten letter to Diane Hill from Emile de Brujin
+A handwritten letter from Emile de Brujin

 I hope you found this as interesting as I did!
 If you'd like to learn more about the history of chinoiserie wallpaper and what it means then click here!